subhamoy-burman/intelligent-troubleshooting-assistant/project_plan.md

 4. **Azure Migration Plan**: What is the timeline for transitioning from the local ingestion system to an Azure Blob Storage/Functions-based approach after the pilot phase?
 What additional features should be included in this transition?

+5. **Multi-Stage Diagnostic Reasoning Implementation**:
+   - How should we balance the thoroughness of the MSDR process against performance considerations?
+   - Should we log all intermediate reasoning stages for all conversations or only for specific scenarios?
+   - How much detail from the reasoning process should be exposed to users versus kept internal?
+   - Should we implement specialized evaluation metrics for each reasoning stage?
+   - Do we need to create diagnostic datasets specific to each reasoning stage?

+6. **Zero-Shot vs. Few-Shot Approach**:
+   - For which error categories should we use zero-shot learning versus few-shot learning?
+   - How many examples should be included in few-shot prompts to optimize for both accuracy and performance?
+   - Should we dynamically select between zero-shot and few-shot approaches based on error complexity?
+   - How frequently should we update the few-shot examples based on real-world usage patterns?
+   - Should we implement a progressive system that starts with zero-shot and falls back to few-shot when confidence is low?
+   - What metrics should we use to evaluate when to switch between approaches?

-5. **Rollout Strategy**: Should we deploy to all users at once or take a phased approach by region or user type?
+7. **Rollout Strategy**: Should we deploy to all users at once or take a phased approach by region or user type?

-6. **User Consent Approach**: How should we balance ease of use with security when requesting consent for system modifications?
+8. **User Consent Approach**: How should we balance ease of use with security when requesting consent for system modifications?

-7. **Metrics Collection**: What user interaction data should we collect to improve the system while respecting privacy?
+9. **Metrics Collection**: What user interaction data should we collect to improve the system while respecting privacy?

 ## Next Steps